duransakalli/weather-app/README.md

 ## Features

 - Search for a city to get its current weather
-- Error handling handling of invalid city names
+- Error handling of invalid city names
 - Responsive design for both desktop and mobile devices

 ## Usage